Pressure (Billy Ocean song)

-"Pressure" is a song by Trinidadian-British singer Billy Ocean, which was released in 1993 as the lead single from his eighth studio album, Time to Move On.
+"Pressure" is a song by Trinidadian-British singer Billy Ocean, released on 25 January 1993 as the lead single from his eighth studio album, Time to Move On.
 The song was written by Ocean, Wycliffe Johnson and Clevie Browne, and produced by Steely & Clevie.
 "Pressure" reached No. 55 on the UK Singles Chart and remained in the Top 100 for two weeks.
 It remains Ocean's last appearance on the chart.